 Akers believes that low-cost, single-use testing not only saves time and money, but allows for more frequent, near-patient testing which may save lives.
-We believe that our FDA-cleared rapid diagnostic tests help facilitate targeted diagnoses and real-time treatment.
-We also believe that our rapid diagnostic tests surpass most other current diagnostic products with their flexibility, speed, ease-of-use, readability, low cost and accuracy.
+The Company believes that its FDA-cleared rapid diagnostic tests help facilitate targeted diagnoses and real-time treatment.
+The Company also believes that its rapid diagnostic tests surpass most other current diagnostic products with their flexibility, speed, ease-of-use, readability, low cost and accuracy.
 In minutes, detection of disease states and medical conditions can be performed on single-patient specimens, without sacrificing accuracy.

-We believe the use of rapid tests, which can be performed at the point-of-care when and where the patient is being consulted, can result in immediate diagnostic decisions and subsequent treatment regimens and is an important development in the practice of medicine.
+The Company believes the use of rapid tests, which can be performed at the point-of-care when and where the patient is being consulted, can result in immediate diagnostic decisions and subsequent treatment regimens and is an important development in the practice of medicine.
 Point-of-care testing addresses today's challenges in the healthcare industry, such as:

-- · cost pressures/efficiency of healthcare delivery; - need for easy to use, accurate at-home tests for individuals to monitor their personal health and wellness; - · need for affordable mass screening tests for key infectious diseases, cardiac conditions, and metabolic markers; and - · public health needs in developing countries lacking basic health infrastructure.
+- cost pressures/efficiency of healthcare delivery; - need for easy to use, accurate at-home tests for individuals to monitor their personal health and wellness; - need for affordable mass screening tests for key infectious diseases, cardiac conditions, and metabolic markers; and - public health needs in developing countries lacking basic health infrastructure.